scenerystack/community/docs/CONTRIBUTING.md

 6. Configure npm to prevent `package-log.json` commits - `npm config set save false`.
 7. Run tests to ensure your contributions are regression-free.
 8. Ready?
 Submit your pull request using the provided [PULL_REQUEST_TEMPLATE](pull_request_template.md).

+!!! warning "Multiple-repository spanning contributions"
+    For contributions that span multiple repositories, please [reach out to the maintainers](join.md) to verify compatibility and avoid any problems you might encounter in the process.

 ### Review Process